Misconceptions About Today’s Jetski Riding…

 PWC Myths For Sea Doo Tours – Wet Ride

 Most non-riders seem to think that being on a personal watercraft is synonymous with getting wet.
-Certainly, the manufacturer’s promo brochures and videos reinforce this PWC misconception by showing lots of happy folks in waves, splash and spray.
-Sure, getting wet is a great way to cool off on a hot day, but on any of the full size touring or performance models you only have to get wet if you want to.
-It’s rare for me to get wet on a Sea-Doo tour except by choice or unless a riding-buddy deliberately soaks me.
+Certainly, the manufacturer’s promo brochures and videos reinforce this PWC misconception.
+They show lots of happy folks in waves, splash and spray.
+Sure, getting wet is a great way to cool off on a hot day.
+But on any of the full size touring or performance models you only have to get wet if you want to.
+It’s rare for me to get wet on a Sea-Doo tour except by choice.
+Or unless a riding-buddy deliberately soaks me.

 PWC Myths For Sea Doo Tours – Too Much Wake